 With the in-line controls and microphone, you can change volume, songs and accept calls.
 The microphone works fine on most devices and you’ll be able to talk normally without taking your phone out.

 The hard shell carrying case you get in the package is very useful for carrying them around in your gym bag or just storing the earbuds at home, it’s well made and offers good protection.
-Beats really added top quality accessories as always.
+Beats really added top-quality accessories as always.

 Compatible with all Bluetooth devices, the range is standard 30ft, depends on how many walls are in between.
 For gym purpose or running this is more than enough of range.

-Battery life stands at solid 6 hours, it isn’t the best in category, but isn’t bad either.
+Battery life stands at solid 6 hours, it isn’t the best in the category, but isn’t bad either.
 The fast 15 minute charging gives you around 1 hour of playtime which is great when you forget to charge the earbuds.